digital-earths-global-hackathon/hk25/content/models/icon.md

 #### Processing

-ICON model grid -> HEALPix grids with 3d fields on pressure levels
+The following steps are applied to remap data from the ICON model grid to the HEALPix grids with 3d fields on pressure levels:

+1. 3d fields: vertical interpolation to pressure levels
+  - start to 2020-05-27: time steps 06:00, 12:00, 18:00 and 00:00
+  - 2020-05-28 to end: all model time steps
+2. Time mean output:
+  - 2d: all model time steps
+  - 3d: vertically interpolated time steps
+3. Nearest neighbor interpolation from the R2B10 ICON grid (~2.5 km) to the HEALPix z12 grid (~1.6 km)
+4. Arithmetic averaging to lower HEALPix grids: z12 -> z11 -> z10 -> … -> z0
+5. Delete z12

 #### Standard output

 The standard output follows the [data request](https://digital-earths-global-hackathon.github.io/hosting/technical/data_request.html) with a few deviations: